-Based on that review, the Agency concludes that the application is conforming to this criterion because the applicant adequately demonstrates sufficient funds for the operating needs of the proposal and that the financial feasibility of the proposal is based upon reasonable projections of costs and charges.
+Based on that review, the Agency concludes that the application is conforming to this criterion for the following reasons:

+- The applicant adequately demonstrates that the capital cost is based on reasonable and adequately supported assumptions. - The applicant adequately demonstrates availability of sufficient funds for the capital needs of the proposal.

-(6) The applicant shall demonstrate that the proposed project will not result in unnecessary duplication of existing or approved health service capabilities or facilities.
+- The applicant adequately demonstrates sufficient funds for the operating needs of the proposal and that the financial feasibility of the proposal is based upon reasonable projections of costs and charges. - (6) The applicant shall demonstrate that the proposed project will not result in unnecessary duplication of existing or approved health service capabilities or facilities.

-TRC proposes to add two dialysis stations to the existing BDC facility for a total of 11 dialysis stations upon project completion.
+The applicant proposes to add one station to SEDC-B for a total of 19 stations upon project completion.